mitsuba-renderer/mitsuba3/docs/src/developer_guide/variants_cpp.rst

 Variant-specific code
 ---------------------

-The C++17 ``if constexpr`` statement if often used throughout the codebase to write code specific to a variant.
-For instance the following C++ snippet will handle differently the *spectral* result of some computations, depending on the color representation of the variant being compiled:
+The C++17 ``if constexpr`` statement is often used throughout the codebase to restrict code fragments to specific variants.
+For instance the following C++ snippet converts a spectrum to an XYZ tristimulus value, which crucially depends on the color representation of the variant being compiled.

 .. code-block:: c++